 - Reflect on the questions below.
 Save your responses to help you practice active listening approaches with your mentee.

 - Identify three locations that would give you undivided time with your Mentee.

 - How can you learn more about the Cadet’s strengths?
-Identify 1-2 questions you could ask to learn more about what they are good at or proud of.
+Identify 1-2 questions you could ask your Cadet to learn more about at what they do well, or of what they are proud.